 The mayor’s challenge includes an array of community-based prizes that vary from year to year.
 In addition to our annual national prizes, cities may take part in localized, breakaway challenges sponsored by local partners.

-- In Orange County, Calif., Municipal Water District of OC will present a breakaway pocket park challenge in 2020 for its 28 member agencies.
+- In Orange County, Calif., Municipal Water District of OC presented a breakaway pocket park challenge in 2020 for its 28 member agencies.

 - In Dallas, the foundation and its partners provided a water-efficient landscape makeover for a 20,000 square foot interior courtyard for Nancy Cochran Elementary School of Dallas, TX.
 The project broke ground on with Dallas Mayor Mike Rawlings and EPA Administrator Gina McCarthy.
 The interior courtyard at the school was refashioned with Texas native trees, plants and grasses, decomposed granite pathways, low-cost water efficient irrigation and weather sensors, and student gardens for each grade.
 Texas Land Care of Dallas and the Toro Company contributed installation services and irrigation, respectively, with underwriting for the project from the Wyland Foundation, Toyota and a grant from Melody and David Howell.
 The school can expect to save over 250,000 gallons of water a year versus a conventional irrigated lawn area of the same size.